- A Brief Glimpse into the OTT App Market: Understanding the Streaming Surge

 Building a video streaming app like Netflix involves many moving parts that influence the overall development cost.
 Understanding these factors helps in budgeting wisely and setting realistic expectations for your project.

-Security Measures | Strong security for user data and content protection requires investment in encryption and secure authentication. |
+Security Measures: Strong security for user data and content protection requires encryption, secure multi-factor authentication, and continuous monitoring, all of which increase the total cost.

-Maintenance & Updates | Continuous updates, bug fixes, and server upkeep are ongoing costs that must be accounted for from the start. |
+Maintenance and Updates: After launch, the app will require regular updates, bug fixes, and server maintenance.
+These are ongoing costs that must be planned from the beginning.

 To understand in detail the development steps and costs associated with OTT platform like Netflix, check out our blog on- A Comprehensive Guide To Custom OTT Development: Market, Features, and Cost